-The Board's responsibilities include carrying out an assessment of emerging and principal risks of the Company.
+The Board's responsibilities include carrying out an assessment of emerging and principal risks that the Company faces.
 Principal risks include those that might threaten the Company's business model, future performance, solvency or liquidity, and reputation, taking account of the potential impact and probability of the events, circumstances and timescales over which they may occur.
 The Board's responsibilities also include ensuring active engagement with, understanding the views of, and seeking participation from key stakeholders, and promoting and monitoring of the wider Insurance Group's corporate culture and values.

 The Company forms part of the IP&I division of the Group, which manages its consolidated capital position as an integrated business.
-For the Insurance Group as a whole, the Board has defined a framework and system for the management and reporting of risk and approved a set of risk appetite statements which cover financial risks (earnings, capital, insurance, credit, market and liquidity), operational risks, people risks, conduct risks, regulatory and legal risks, and financial reporting and governance risks.
+For the Insurance Group as a whole, the Board has defined a framework and system for the management and reporting of risk and approved a set of risk appetite statements which cover financial risks (earnings, capital, insurance, credit, market and liquidity), climate risks, data risks operational risks, people risks, conduct risks, regulatory and legal risks, and financial reporting and governance risks.

 Although the Company is not required to have a Risk Committee under MIFIDPRU rule 7.3.1R, the Company has elected to appoint a Risk Committee.
-The Insurance Board is supported by its Risk Oversight Committee (ROC) and Insurance Audit Committee (IAC), which makes recommendations to the Insurance Board on matters delegated to them, in relation to internal control, risk, financial reporting and governance.
-This enables the Insurance Board to spend a greater proportion of its time on strategic, forward looking agenda items.
-The ROC and IAC are both chaired by experienced Independent Chairs who each provide a report to the Insurance Board on key matters discussed at their meetings.
+The Insurance Board is supported by its Risk Oversight Committee (ROC) and Insurance Audit Committee (IAC), which makes recommendations to the spend a greater proportion of its time on strategic, forward looking agenda items.
+The ROC and IAC are both chaired by experienced independent chairs who each provide a report to the Insurance Board on key matters discussed at their meetings.